Yanoky1/obsidian-tmdb-actor-plugin/README.md

 5. **Better Obsidian compatibility** - Improved integration with Obsidian features
 6. **Bug fixes** - Minor issues from the original version have been resolved

-# Obsidian Kinopoisk Search Plus Plugin
+# Obsidian TMDB actor search

 Easily search movies and TV shows info via Kinopoisk and create notes.